-AT&T battles DOJ attempt to block Time Warner merger - Mobile World Live
+AT&T battles DoJ attempt to block Time Warner merger - Mobile World Live

-AT&T has vowed to put up a fight after the US Department of Justice (DoJ) confirmed it will sue the operator in an attempt to block its $85 billion merger with content company Time Warner.
+AT&T vowed to put up a fight after the US Department of Justice (DoJ) confirmed it will sue the operator in an attempt to block an $85 billion merger with content company Time Warner.

-Specifically, DOJ claimed in its legal complaint AT&T would have the “incentive and ability” to charge rivals “hundreds of millions of dollars more” for the right to distribute content from major Time Warner properties like HBO and CNN.
+Specifically, the DoJ claimed in its legal complaint AT&T would have the “incentive and ability” to charge rivals “hundreds of millions of dollars more” for the right to distribute content from major Time Warner properties including HBO and CNN.

-In a statement, AT&T general counsel David McAfee II called the DOJ’s lawsuit a “radical and inexplicable departure from decades of antitrust precedent” and asserted there is no “legitimate reason” for this transaction to be treated differently than any other vertical merger.
+In a statement, AT&T general counsel David McAtee called the lawsuit a “radical and inexplicable departure from decades of antitrust precedent” and asserted there is no “legitimate reason” for the transaction to be treated differently than any other vertical merger.

-However, McAfee indicated the operator remains confident it will be victorious in court: “Fortunately the Department of Justice doesn’t have the final say in this matter.
-Rather, it bears the burden of proving to the U.S. District Court that the transaction violates the law.
+However, McAtee indicated the operator remains confident it will be victorious in court: “Fortunately the Department of Justice doesn’t have the final say in this matter.
+Rather, it bears the burden of proving to the US District Court that the transaction violates the law.
 We are confident that the Court will reject the Government’s claims and permit this merger under longstanding legal precedent.”

 Negotiations

 In a press conference held Monday, AT&T CEO Randall Stephenson said he’s never done a deal in his career “where we’ve disagreed with the Department of Justice so much on even the most basic of facts”.
-Still, the operator offered “concrete and substantial” solutions to alleviate DOJ concerns, AT&T counsel said.
-The first indication that AT&T was at an impasse with the DOJ came when the latter filed its lawsuit on Monday, Stephenson said.
+Still, the operator offered “concrete and substantial” solutions to alleviate DoJ concerns.
+The first indication AT&T was at an impasse with the DoJ came when the latter filed its lawsuit on Monday (20 November), Stephenson said.

-AT&T officials declined to comment on the kinds of concessions it offered up to the DOJ, but Stephenson noted AT&T believes “any divestiture of AT&T assets or Time Warner assets is not required by the law.”
+AT&T officials declined to comment on the kinds of concessions it offered, but Stephenson noted AT&T believes “any divestiture of AT&T assets or Time Warner assets is not required by the law.”

-Stephenson also directly addressed rumors that the DOJ’s decision was driven by President Donald Trump’s personal dislike of CNN, a Time Warner property.
-Stephenson said he did not know whether Trump’s opinion was a factor but indicated any agreement that would require AT&T to forfeit CNN would be a “nonstarter”.
+Stephenson also directly addressed rumours the DoJ’s decision was driven by President Donald Trump’s personal dislike of CNN, a Time Warner property.
+Stephenson said he did not know whether Trump’s opinion was a factor, but indicated any requirement for AT&T to forfeit CNN would be a “non-starter”.

 “We cannot and we will not be party to any agreement that would even give the perception of compromising the First Amendment protections of the press,” he said.